 From here, we’ll move onto the engine bay, checking structural integrity of the shell, suspension, steering and engine mounts.
 This moves us neatly onto the engine, ancillaries and general engine bay components.
 We make a start with a check of all fluid levels, checking for emulsion in both the filler and radiator.
 We then sample the oil and coolant to check all is present and correct.
 All areas are then given a good visual inspection.

 The controls and operation of the vehicle is obviously very important.
-Initially before we power anything up, we’ll take a quick peak at all fuses, making sure they’re all present and correct, this also gives us a further incite into the state of the wiring loom.
+Initially before we power anything up, we’ll take a quick peak at all fuses, making sure they’re all present and correct, this also gives us a further insight into the state of the wiring loom.
 Happy that this is adequate we can start powering things up, we start with all switch gear, controls and driver aids to confirm operation.
-We can then check all ignition lights before firing up.
+We can then check all ignition lights before firing the vehicle up.

 Given all prior checks are satisfactory, we’ll take the vehicle for a test drive, initially we’ll check operation of the clutch, gearbox, footbrake and handbrake.
 Once on the move, we check steering operation, free-play and tracking.
-We like to take the car for a good 20 mile drive on a variation of roads.
-This gives us the opportunity to put the car through its paces making sure it doesn’t over heat, the suspension has no knocks or rattles, and the engine behaves as it should.
+We like to take the car for a good 20 mile drive on a variety of roads.
+This gives us the opportunity to put the car through its paces making sure it doesn’t overheat, the suspension has no knocks or rattles, and the engine behaves as it should.
 On our return, the vehicle is then turned off, and a hot start is carried out.
 Once this is all complete, we take the opportunity to investigate any issues we may have come across during the drive, to allow us to give a diagnosis.

-After all this is complete, we head back to the office and fill out the report!
+After all this is complete, we head back to the office and fill out the report.
 The report not only contains information collected during the inspection, a complete set of photographs, a valuation of the vehicle and estimated market pricing for the different grades.
 Should it be necessary, we can also give estimates to put the defects right.